lucaong/minisearch/README.md

 By default, documents and queries are tokenized splitting on non-word characters.
 No stop-word list is applied, but single-character words are excluded.
-The tokenization logic can be easily customized:
+The tokenization logic can be easily changed by passing a custom tokenizer function as the `tokenize` option:

 ```javascript
 let stopWords = new Set(['and', 'or', 'to', 'in', 'a', 'the', /* ...and more */ ])